-The mission of the Schuylkill United Way is dedicated to providing funding, guidance and encouragement to the partner agencies that provide a variety of programs and services to the residents of Schuylkill County.
+The Schuylkill United Way is dedicated to providing funding, guidance and encouragement to our 14 partner agencies who help people throughout Schuylkill County by way of a variety of programs and services.

 Programs operated by the Schuylkill United Way for Schuylkill County:

 Pennsylvania 2-1-1 East is a free, confidential, non-emergency, comprehensive information and referral service that connects residents of Berks, Lancaster, Lehigh, Northampton, and Schuylkill Counties with the health and human services they need.